-In the heart of the heart of Rome.
-Stepping distance from Piazza Navona, duck down a tiny passage, through an arched door and into a 15th-century palazzo courtyard.
+In the heart of the heart of Rome and stepping distance of Piazza Navona, duck down a tiny passage, through an arched door and into a 15th-century palazzo courtyard.
 The ground-floor studio apartment mixes New York loft cool with Renaissance flourishes: gilded portraits and family antiques, white walls and floors, sleek furnishings.
-Cleverly organised to offer modernity but comfort, the double-height room has a mezzanine-level bedroom where a brass bed and elegant chairs sit beneath a vaulted ceiling.
-A sofabed tucks in a corner.
+Cleverly organised to offer modernity but comfort, the double-height room has a mezzanine-level bedroom where a brass bed and elegant chairs sit beneath a vaulted ceiling and a sofabed tucks in a corner.
 Two bright marble bathrooms – one within ancient brick spiral stairs – make stunning use of space.
 On the lower floor, a shiny, well-equipped kitchen slips seamlessly into a corner; elsewhere bright yellow cushions and a modish-styled sofa sit happily amongst gleaming antiques.
 Books, family photographs and china vases add warmth and homeliness.
-Pull out the nifty table to eat indoors or mix with the locals in the street’s trattorias and bakeries.
-The smell of fresh bread reaches your front door… It doesn’t get much better.
+Pull out the nifty table to eat indoors or mix with the locals in the street’s trattorias and bakeries; the smell of fresh bread reaches your front door… It doesn’t get much better.